Wacken to hold a 'mini' heavy metal festival | DW | 16.06.2021

 Of course, this year, its usual number of 80,000 visitors will not be filling up the space; it's presumably to be more like a metal family reunion.

-How many people will actually to allowed to attend is currently being clarified with the public authorities of Schleswig-Holstein, the northern German state home to Wacken.
+How many people will actually be allowed to attend is now being clarified with the public authorities of Schleswig-Holstein, the northern German state home to Wacken.
 Currently, some 20,000 visitors is the number up for debate.

 -